Collisional thermometry for Gaussian systems: Analysis

 \subsection{Squeezed ancillae thermometry}

 We start our analysis by considering the setup where the initial state of each ancilla is a squeezed vacuum state \cite{braskGaussianStatesOperations2022}:

 For simplicity, we assume that $\varphi=0$ so that $\sigma_{A}^0(r, \varphi) = \sigma_{A}^0(r):= \text{diag }(e^{2r}, e^{-2r})$, since the phase rotations here can be disregarded~\cite{mirkhalafOperationalSignificanceNonclassicality2023}.
-To further simplify our analysis, we also assume that no TMS is present, so we may take $h=0$ in Eq.~\eqref{eq:int_hamiltonian}, dispelling Eq.~\eqref{eq:TMS_Hamiltonian} from the dynamics.
+To further simplify our analysis, {in this section} we also assume that no TMS is present, so we may take $h=0$ in Eq.~\eqref{eq:int_hamiltonian}, dispelling Eq.~\eqref{eq:TMS_Hamiltonian} from the dynamics. {We analyze the role of the TMS in Sec.~\ref{sec:TMSthermometry}}.
 Additionally, we keep the coupling strength $\gamma \tau_{SE}$ of the open evolution fixed for all simulations throughout the rest of this section.

 The choices above mean that the tunable parameters in this first setting are (i) the squeezing parameter $r$ of the initial state of the ancillae, (ii) the strength $g \tau_{SA}$ of the BS interaction and (iii) the temperature $T$.
 The full-swap configuration with $g \tau_{SA} = \pi/2$ actually reduces to the partial thermalization process which has been investigated in Ref.~\cite{mirkhalafOperationalSignificanceNonclassicality2023}.
 The authors included a discussion about a (purposefully) more restrictive scenario, due to its great experimental relevance and tractability, where one is limited to Gaussian measurements only.
 They found that both single- and two-mode squeezing improve the accuracy of the thermometric scheme in the appropriate regimes.
 In our case, what we do in this manuscript is to investigate how the QFI behaves as we vary these system parameters, giving a particular focus to how exactly it scales with $N$ for different system configurations.